Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 Changing Needs

 It's no secret that your body changes as you get older.
-Risk factors increase for many medical issues and may include those associated with numerous types of cancer, osteoporosis, and mental clarity.
-With all of these changes, it should be no surprise that changes also occur in the mouth.
+As you age, your risk factors increase for many medical issues, like cancer, osteoporosis and mental clarity.
+Along with your body, changes also occur in the mouth.

 As you age, you may be at increased risk for some oral conditions or may notice changes in your mouth.

-• Dry Mouth - Whether naturally occurring due to hormonal changes or as a medication side effect, dry mouth can increase the risk of tooth decay and gum disease, fungal infections, difficulty speaking/eating, or issues wearing dentures.
+• Dry Mouth - It may occur with hormonal changes or as a medication side effect.
+Dry mouth can increase the risk of tooth decay and gum disease, fungal infections, difficulty speaking/eating or issues wearing dentures.

-• Attrition - This natural wearing-down of tooth enamel from using your teeth for basic functions, like eating, can increase the risk of tooth decay.
+• Attrition - This is a natural erosion of tooth enamel from years of using your teeth for eating or it can develop over a lifetime with habits like tooth grinding.
+It can increase the risk of tooth decay.

-• Tooth Discoloration - Though naturally-occurring attrition can account for some discoloration and changes to the dentin inside the teeth, teeth may also appear stained due to food, drink, and tobacco usage.
+• Tooth Discoloration - Naturally-occurring attrition can account for some discoloration and changes to the dentin inside the teeth.
+Teeth may also appear stained due to food, drink and tobacco usage.

 • Diseases - The risks of developing thrush (fungal infection) and oral cancers increases with age.

-• Gum Recession - Gums may naturally recede with age, exposing more of the tooth root, which increases the risk of cavities on the roots of your teeth.
+• Gum Recession - Gums may naturally recede with age.
+This exposes more of the tooth root, which increases the risk of cavities on the roots of your teeth.

-• Gum Disease - This is most frequently caused by plaque buildup; however, you may also be more likely to develop gum disease if you have diabetes or cancer.
+• Gum Disease - Plaque buildup is the most common cause of gum disease.
+You may be more likely to develop gum disease if you have diabetes or cancer.

-• Jaw Misalignment - This is most typical if teeth are lost/extracted, and the gaps are not filled with a partial, bridge, or implant, which allows the remaining teeth to drift.
+• Jaw Misalignment - When teeth are lost or extracted, and the gaps are not filled with a partial, bridge or implant, the remaining teeth drift.
+This leads to misalignment.

-• Bone Density Loss - The risk of osteoporosis increases with age (especially post-menopause), and with it, decreased bone density.
+• Bone Density Loss - The risk of osteoporosis increases with age, especially post-menopause.
 Decreased bone density may cause teeth to become loose.

 What Can Be Done to Maintain Oral Health?